-The good news is that this period won’t last forever — and we can help.
-We have spent hours researching bedwetting, what causes it, and the best bedwetting solutions.
+The good news is that this period won’t last forever, and we can help you get through it.
+We spent hours researching enuresis, what causes it, and the best solutions to help your family sleep soundly again.

-With our advice for how to stop bedwetting, some trial and error, and advice from your child’s primary care physician (if applicable), bedwetting will become a thing of the past.
+With our advice on how to stop bedwetting, some patience, and guidance from your child’s doctor, bedwetting will soon become a thing of the past.

 What Parents Should Know About Bedwetting

-Firstly, bedwetting is common, even if your child is toilet-trained during the day.
+First, bedwetting is incredibly common, even if your child is fully toilet-trained during the day.
 Around 15 percent of children wet the bed until age five (1).
-Between one and two percent of children wet the bed past the age of 14, and boys are twice as likely to wet the bed as girls.
+Between one and two percent of children wet the bed past the age of 14, and boys are twice as likely to experience this as girls.

-To reduce bedwetting episodes, it can help to reduce drinks before bedtime, especially caffeinated beverages.
-It’s helpful to encourage your child to pee 15 minutes before bed, and then once more just before you tuck them in.
+To reduce accidents, it helps to limit drinks right before bedtime, especially caffeinated beverages or sugary juices.
+A great strategy is “double voiding.”
+Encourage your child to pee 15 minutes before bed, and then once more just before you tuck them in.

 Another helpful way to handle bedwetting is to remain calm.
-If you punish your child for peeing on the bed, they can become more embarrassed, leading them to hide their bedwetting.
+If you punish your child for peeing on the bed, they can become anxious and embarrassed, which might actually make the problem worse.

-Instead of punishing them, encourage them to help with cleanup so they feel part of the solution.
-On nights they don’t wet the bed, reward them with a sticker chart or another motivating prize.
+Instead of punishment, encourage them to help with the cleanup so they feel part of the solution.
+On nights they don’t wet the bed, or when they successfully follow their bedtime bathroom routine, you can use a sticker chart to celebrate the win.

-If you’re still struggling, waking your child up briefly in the middle of the night to take them to the bathroom can be helpful.
+If you are still struggling, waking your child up briefly in the middle of the night to take them to the bathroom can prevent a soaked mattress.

-In some cases, you might need external support from your child’s primary care physician.
-You should contact them if bedwetting has become a sudden issue after months of no accidents.
-We also recommend contacting their physician if your child has signs of a urinary tract infection, is drinking more than usual, pees more often during the day, or has swollen feet or ankles.
+In some cases, you might need external support.
+You should contact your pediatrician if bedwetting becomes a sudden issue after months of dry nights.
+We also recommend contacting a doctor if your child shows signs of a urinary tract infection, drinks excessive amounts of water, pees frequently during the day, or has swollen feet.

 What Causes Bedwetting?